 The above quotations also highlight one of the leitmotifs of this story.
 The protagonist Radislav hints at… [click here to continue to read full text]

-*Originally published in Asian Review of Books by T. F. Rhoden; watercolor image credit for this re-post goes to Khor Seow Hooi at The Colours of Heritage.
-Unless otherwise stated, all posts on this website are under Creative Commons licence.
+*Review of Tsuami by Anatoly Kurchatkin originally published in Asian Review of Books by T. F. Rhoden; photo image credit of Thai memorial stamps of 2014 Tsunami for this re-post goes to Mark Jochim and his A Stamp A Day blog.
+Unless otherwise stated, all posts on this website are under Creative Commons license.

 - Monero: 41iipxFPrFrew7D7aTsmzu52JqRgo7ukkGXVrM3BXwMwinJwKwUGBA89aZDGwX6qSfUFEJcTX3qyQcLyUR4ZWuv9R9tMZZK